dwyl/phoenix-liveview-counter-tutorial/README.md

 2. We handle Presence updates and use the current count, adding joiners and subtracting leavers to calculate the current numbers 'present'.
 We do that in a pattern matched `handle_info`.
+   Notice that since we populate the socket's state in the `mount/3` callback, and compute the Presence there, we need to remove the connected client from the joins in the `handle_info` callback.
+   We use `Map.delete` to remove the client from the joins.
+   This works because the client is identified by the socket's `id` and Presence process returns a map whose key value is the `socket.id`.
 3. We publish the additional data to the client in `render`

 ```diff